1. Overview

 The Annual Population Survey (APS) used in the skills estimates contains information on respondents' current and past occupations.
 This allows analysis to be conducted on what skills a person may have based on current employment and previous jobs, if currently out of work, accounting for depreciation for time out of work.
 This results in a closer reflection of the respondent's skill set and level of competency.

-Using an occupation-based measure for skills supply allows the possibility of comparison to a skill demand breakdown to estimate skill shortages in regions and demographics of the UK.
+Using a separate occupation-based measure for skills supply allows us, for the first time, to compare with a skill demand breakdown to directly estimate potential occupational shortages in regions and demographics of the UK.

 This method utilises the entire APS sample for the years 2012, 2017, 2019, 2021, 2022 and 2023 for those who are either currently working or have worked in the last eight years, ensuring a large sample size essential for producing granular estimates at a subnational level.
 Finally, the O*NET used to derive the skills required for each occupation includes a wide range of skills and occupations, which cover most of the UK labour market.